cjbnc/mark2epub/recipe_book/moms_rye.md

 ## Regular Rye Bread

-- 2 cups warm water
+- 2 cups (480g) warm water      or 360g
-- 2 TBSP yeast
+- 2 TBSP yeast                  or 4 tsp
-- 2 TBSP sugar
+- 2 TBSP sugar                  or 4 tsp
-- 1 TBSP salt
+- 1 TBSP salt                   or 2 tsp
-- 1 TBSP oil
+- 1 TBSP oil                    or 2 tsp
-- 1 TBSP caraway seeds (optional)
+- 1 TBSP caraway seeds          or 2 tsp
-- 2-1/2 cups rye flour
+- 2-1/2 cups (330g) rye flour   or 220g
-- 3-1/2 cups bread flour
+- 3-1/2 cups (460g) bread flour or 300g
+- 1 TBSP (10g) wheat gluten     or  10g

 Soften yeast in warm water with the sugar.
 Use dough hook on mixer.
-Add rye fliur, oil, and optional caraway seeds and mix together.
+Add rye flour, oil, and optional caraway seeds and mix together.
-Add salt and conitue mixing.
+Add salt and continue mixing.

 Add 2-3 cups of bread flour and continue mixing.
-Add enough more flour, 1/2 cup at a time, until the dough doesn't stick to the bowl.
+Add more flour, 1/2 cup at a time, until the dough doesn't stick to the bowl.
 Knead in the mixer for 5 minutes.